florentpoujol/superpowers-game-fmouseinput-plugin/readme.md

 Get it via `npm`:

-    cd app/systems/supGame/plugins
+    cd app/systems/game/plugins
-    npm install superpowres-game-fmouseinput-plugin
+    npm install superpowers-game-fmouseinput-plugin

-The name of the vendors or plugins in the `app/systems/supGame/plugins/` folder don't matter.
+The name of the vendors or plugins in the `app/systems/game/plugins/` folder don't matter.
 So you can leave the plugin path as `node_modules/superpowres-game-fmouseinput-plugin`.